fcbg-hnp-meeg-archive/NeuroDecode/README.md

 nd_gui.cmd
 ```

+## Linux

+Checkout out `cli.sh` and `env.sh`.
+All environment variables (and some simple helper variables) and
+the conda environment will be loaded if you execute `. ./env.sh`.
+This has to be run before using
+the CLI.

 ## For Windows users, increase timer resolution
 The default timer resolution in some Windows versions is 16 ms, which can limit the precision of timings.
 It is recommended to run the following tool and set the resolution to 1 ms or lower: